retroredge/pgzero-games/game-of-life/README.md

 <img src="https://github.com/retroredge/pgzero-games/raw/master/game-of-life/images/screen-shot.png?raw=true" width="50%" height="50%">

-The Cellular Automata on a 2D grid follow 3 basic rules:
+The Cellular Automata on a 2D grid follow these basic rules:

 - live cells with less than 2 neighbours die
 - live cells with 4 or more neighbours die